Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 12. Root-Knot Nematodes

-Root-node nematodes are microscopic worms that feed on the plant roots.
+Root-node nematodes are microscopic worms that feed on plant roots.
 They cause root-knot galls which prevent the roots from absorbing enough water and nutrients.
-With time, the affected crop withers and dies as a result of lack of water and nutrients.
+With time, the affected crop withers and dies as a result of a lack of water and nutrients.

 These parasitic worms can be controlled with chemicals such as nematicides and fumigants.
 They can also be controlled through crop rotation, raising pH, heating soil, and abandoning the affected garden for some time (shifting cultivation).